tiger-sea/mcs_research/sections/results.md

 \section{SDNN}
 For HRV parameter SDNN, we detail the estimated coefficients and their implications here.
 As shown in Table \ref{table:SDNN}, the MAP estimation values and its credible intervals for SDNN provide insights into the quantitative effects of meteorological factors.
-For example, factors such as mean relative humidity, minimum relative humidity, total snowfall, mean, minimum, maximum temperature, and mean wind speed showed consistent positive/negative credible intervals.
-Particularly, mean temperature and mean wind speed could have stronger effects in SDNN compared to the other factors.
+For example, factors such as mean, maximum, minimum temperature, mean, minimum relative humidity, total snowfall, and mean wind speed showed consistent positive/negative credible intervals.
+Particularly, mean temperature and mean relative humidity could have stronger effects in SDNN compared to the other factors.

 \begin{table}[htbp]
     \centering